What is FAI? Main Features

 • Linux rollout, mass installation and automated server provisioning are additional topics of FAI.

-• Besides initial installations, it is used for daily maintenance, and can set up chroot environments.
+• Besides initial installations, it is also used for daily maintenance.

 • More technical information in the flyer and poster